HPAI-BSC/ladder-of-intentions/docs/index.md

 then the cause of the action are the percepts _and_ this imperative code, and if we were to search for a cause for the imperative code, it would be: someone programmed it that way.

-If actions are taken according to a more declarative program (e.g., a planner), we could consider that actions are determined by the percepts _and_ a plan; and in turn the plan was created by a planner _and_ some domain information: consequences of actions, etc.
+If actions are taken according to a more declarative program (e.g. a planner), we could consider that actions are determined by the percepts _and_ a plan; and in turn the plan was created by a planner _and_ some domain information: consequences of actions, etc.